BookStackApp/website/content/docs/admin/ldap-auth.md

 You will also need to have the php-ldap extension installed on your system.
 You can change your `APP_DEBUG` variable to `true` while setting up LDAP to make any errors visible.
 Note that debug mode can expose sensitive details to visitors so you may want to limit access while configuring and you should remember to change this back after LDAP is functioning.

 A user in BookStack will be linked to a LDAP user via a 'uid'.
-If a LDAP user uid changes it can be updated in BookStack by an admin by changing the 'External Authentication ID' field on the user's profile.
+If an LDAP user uid changes it can be updated in BookStack by an admin by changing the 'External Authentication ID' field on the user's profile.

 You may find that you cannot log in with your initial Admin account after changing the `AUTH_METHOD` to `ldap`.
 To get around this set the `AUTH_METHOD` to `standard`, login with your admin account then change it back to `ldap`.
 You get then edit your profile and add your LDAP uid under the 'External Authentication ID' field.
 You will then be able to login in with that ID.